 The Doshas are the primary forces and subtle substances behind all physiological and psychological functions.
 They produce the body and are also the causative factors in the disease process.
 Vata, Pitta and Kapha correspond primarily to the elements of air, fire and water.
 Vata has air and ether, Pitta has fire and water, and Kapha has earth and water.
 The Doshas are the three functions that constitute life: building (Kapha), transforming (Pitta), movement and decline (Vata).
 We all carry the three Doshas, which is where the five states of matter unite.
 They are all present in different amounts in our bodies.

 Āyurveda uses the Doshas to understand the structures (anatomy) and functions of the body (physiology), the cause of disease (pathology), the manifesting of symptoms (symptomatology), diagnosis as well as the manifestation (pathogenesis) and the classification of disease.
 In the end, Āyurveda develops a methodology to understand life.

 HEALING THROUGH ĀYURVEDA

-In order to understand how the Doshas affect you, it is necessary to distinguish between Prakruti, the balance of Doshas at the moment of conception, and Vikruti, the imbalance present in your current situation.
+In order to understand how the Doshas affect you, it is necessary to distinguish between Prakriti, the balance of Doshas at the moment of conception, and Vikriti, the imbalance present in your current situation.